go4retro/HEXTIr/README.md

 ## Implementation
 ### Arduino Implementation
 Configure the Arduino IDE for the specific board in use.
+Adjust pin mappings in config.h if the board does not use Arduino UNO mappings.
 Once configured, load the src.ino file in the src directory, compile and download the object code to the Arduino system.

-Because the GCC C++ compiler and Arduino settings compile the code slightly differently, the resulting code size is larger and thus not all features can be enabled.
+Because the GCC C++ compiler and Arduino IDE settings compile the code slightly differently, the resulting code size is larger and thus not all features can be enabled.
 By default, only the driver function is enabled in the Arduino build.
 You can optionally enable some of the other peripherals by uncommenting lines in config.h: